Skip to main content

 Replace <gcp-service-account> and <project-id> with your GCP values.

-Referencing the secret in the Collate UI
+Referencing a Secret in the Collate UI